 -------------------------------------------------------------------

 The source texts used in a typical J>E session are often general, non-technical passages chosen by one of the mentors from real-world situations.
-The 2023 session will feature multiple passages to submit week by week, offering a chance for participants to apply what they learn as they go along.
+The 2026 session will feature multiple passages to submit each week, offering participants a chance to apply what they learn as they go.

-During the entire period of an eJuku session, the participants can ask the mentors any career-related questions, as well as any general translation questions which are not directly related to the source text.
+During the entire eJuku session, participants can ask mentors any career-related or general translation questions that are not directly related to the source text.
 The real-time video conferences are an ideal venue for this kind of conversation.

 As a matter of principle, eJuku is free, with participants contributing their time and enthusiasm.
 The only other requirement is that they join JAT if they are not already members.